How to Petition to Graduate

 Use the form on MySSU to petition to graduate for the term in which you will be completing your degree requirements.
 A separate petition must be submitted for each degree or certificate.

 Upon submission, a $45 charge will be added to your student account for each degree petition.
-If you petition for multiple degrees in the same session and year, you will only be charged the $45 fee one time.
 There is no charge if you petition for a certificate.
 If you do not complete your degree requirements in the term you originally petitioned, you will need to repetition for the next term you plan to complete your degree.
 The $45 charge will be added to your student account each time you need to repetition.

 If you have any problems, questions, or do not have access to your MySSU account, please call (740) 351-4734, Option 3 for help.